-If you’d like to discuss getting started, just let us know by emailing Tony Rand at firstname.lastname@example.org or calling 01462 489060.
-We’re only aiming to take on 5-10 clients to begin with, so don’t hang around.
+If you’d like to discuss getting started, just let us know by emailing Tony here at firstname.lastname@example.org or calling 01223 926414.
+We’re only taking on a few clients, so don’t hang around.

 The earlier articles in this series are online below:

 Why do we all need to be video producers now?

 Where could your marketing videos be used?

 What do our customers want from marketing videos?